 Data-driven decisions beat gut feelings.
 Without tracking, you're guessing.
 Am I studying enough?
 Am I spending too much time on one subject?
 A study timer with statistics gives you objective answers.
 You can see exactly how many hours you put into each subject and adjust your schedule accordingly.

 Tracking builds better habits.
-Psychologists call it 'implementation intention'—having a specific time and place for a behavior increases the likelihood of doing it.
+Psychologists call it "implementation intention"—having a specific time and place for a behavior increases the likelihood of doing it.
 When you use a study timer regularly, you're not just measuring time; you're building a habit loop: cue (start timer), routine (study), reward (see progress).

 Pomodoro (25/5) – The classic study timer method.
 25 minutes of focused work, then a 5-minute break.
 Best for tasks that feel overwhelming or when you're building initial focus habits.
 The short intervals make starting easier and prevent burnout.
+If you want an aesthetic Pomodoro experience, Athenify's free Pomodoro timer online combines the technique with beautiful design.

 52/17 Method – 52 minutes of work followed by a 17-minute break.
 Based on productivity research by DeskTime analyzing top performers.
 Best for deep work sessions and complex problem-solving where 25 minutes feels too short to get into flow.